-The Japanese people have a rich and lengthy cultural history.
+The Japanese people have a rich and lengthy cultural history, and one of its most intriguing facets is culinary history.
 Many Japanese people place high importance on remembering their past and honoring their ancestors.
-So it comes as no surprise that many of the favorite foods consumed in Japan's medieval era are still beloved today.
-The traditional diet of many Japanese people has changed very little: staples such as rice, noodles and fish are the foundation of the Japanese diet.
+As a result, medieval Japanese culinary history has strong links to today's menus; in fact, many of the favorite foods consumed by medieval Japanese people communities are still beloved today.
+The traditional diet of Japan has changed very little even over centuries, with consistent staples including rice, noodles and fish as the foundation of the national cuisine.

 The Japanese diet has been influenced by the location and topography of the nation, as well as by religion.
 Because Japan is an island nation, it is only natural that seafood would play a large role in the diet of many Japanese people.
 The Japanese to this day eat much less meat as compared with many Americans or Europeans.
 This is partly because Buddhist principles were a great influence on the Japanese and Buddhists generally frown on the consumption of animal flesh.

 When the Portuguese first made contact with the Japanese during the 1600s, a great deal of cultural and gastronomical knowledge was exchanged.
-The concept of tempura, or deep-fried battered cooking, was something the Japanese developed after coming into contact with the Portuguese.
-Items often cooked tempura-style include seafood and vegetables.
+The concept of tempura, or deep-fried battered cooking, was something the medieval Japanese developed after coming into contact with the Portuguese.
+Medieval food thereafter included cooked tempura-style items including seafood and vegetables.

 The Kamakura period lasted from 1185 to 1333.
 During this period, the samurai rose to prominence and usurped the power of the nobles.
-The court banquets of this period, known as ?ban, had a large menu consisting of dried abalone, jellyfish, pickled plums and seasoned rice.
+The court banquets of this period featured a large menu that might consist of dried abalone, jellyfish, pickled plums and seasoned rice.

-Tea was introduced to Japan from China at roughly the same time as rice.
+Tea was introduced to Japan from China at roughly the same time as rice, and played an important role among key medieval foods and drinks.
+Tea cultivation, along with the practice of drinking tea to aid digestion and meditation, was embraced by Buddhist monks in Japan around 600 to 700 CE.
 The most popular tea in Japan in green tea, which is known to have many health benefits.